 1,800 people, injures 9,000, blinds 200 and destroys part of Halifax.

 catches his 101st career touchdown reception.
-The record was previously held by
+This sets a record.

 The USS Arizona - Pearl Harbor

 1805...The Louis and Clark expedition builds a small fortress on the Pacific